March 6 1861 Wednesday

 Postmaster General John Henninger Reagan.

 CSA.
 The Confederacy established a Regular Army, termed as the Army of the Confederate States of America (ACSA).
 It was intended to be an equivalent of the US Regular Army but it never properly existed in a tangible form.
-The ACSA adopted the rules and regulations of the US Regular Army, apart from the name.
+The ACSA broadly adopted the rules and regulations of the US Regular Army, apart from its name.
 The Regular Army was authorised to appoint four Brigadier-Generals.
-About 750 officers were commissioned in the Regular Army (ACSA).
-All former US Army officers would be commissioned at their same relative grade in the Confederate Army, although in practice the great majority were assigned to at least one grade higher.
+About 750 officers were commissioned in the Regular Army (ACSA) but subsequent commissions were made in the Provisional Army of the Confederate States.
+All officers who left the US Regular Army were to be offered commissions at their same relative grade in the Confederate Army, although in practice the great majority of them were commissioned to at least one grade higher.

 CSA.
-The Confederate Congress passed an act establishing the Confederate States Lighthouse Bureau, its chief officer to be a captain or commander of the Confederate States’ Navy.
+The Confederate Congress passed an act establishing the Confederate States Lighthouse Bureau, with its chief officer to be a Captain or Commander of the Confederate States’ Navy.
 The former US Navy Commander Raphael Semmes was assigned to the command, reporting for duty on 4 April 1861.

 Missouri.
 The Missouri state convention called for a convention of the Southern states which had not yet seceded, to meet at Nashville, Tennessee, on 15 April 1861 “providing for such amendments to the Constitution of the United States as shall secure to all the states equal rights in the Union”, and declaring strongly against secession.